zipnn/zipnn/docs/HuggingFace.md

 pip install zipnn
 ```

-To run the model, simply add `zipnn_hf()` at the beginning of the file, and it will take care of decompression for you:
+**To run the model, simply add `zipnn_hf()`** at the beginning of the file, and it will take care of decompression for you.
+By default, the model remains compressed in your local storage, decompressing quickly on the CPU only during loading.

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM from zipnn import zipnn_hf